who2101/TeamSwitch/README.md

 # Description
-Fork of [https://hlmod.net/threads/teamswitch.275/] for SourceMod 1.11+ with some fixes
+Fork of old [TeamSwitch](https://hlmod.net/threads/teamswitch.275/) plugin for SourceMod 1.11+ with some fixes